Attachment-Based Family Therapy

 Attachment therapy interventions are designed to heal early childhood attachment ruptures—the disconnections in the secure parent/child bond that disrupt the child’s emotional functioning and sense of safety and acceptance.
-Consequently, Attachment-Based Family Therapy provides a clear path to achieving what both parents and young adult children want most—closer, more meaningful relationships with one another.
-In addition, it supports young people’s ability to form authentic and meaningful relationships with people outside the family system.
+Consequently, Attachment-Based Family Therapy provides a clear path to repairing that broken or interrupted bon.
+In addition, family counseling supports young people’s ability to form authentic and meaningful relationships with people outside the family system.

 What to Expect

-The techniques used in attachment-based interventions are structured in five specific tasks that are undertaken sequentially throughout the therapeutic process.
+The techniques used by family counselors in attachment-based interventions are structured in five specific tasks that are undertaken sequentially throughout the therapeutic process.
 Each task has clear goals and strategies that together provide a road map to healing and recovery.

 The Five Tasks of Attachment-Based Family Therapy

 - Task 1, Relational Reframe, shifts from the child as the problem to the family as the solution.
 Family strengths and relational ruptures are highlighted, while an agreement is established with each family member to work on developing a more meaningful relationship.